A Beginner’s Guide to Screenwriting Tools

 Most beginner scripts struggle not because of formatting errors, but because these questions were never fully explored.

-3. Workflow & Productivity Systems: Useful, but Optional
+3. Workflow & productivity systems: optional, but useful

 Workflow tools sit on top of planning and formatting.
 They help you manage: